 Preheat the oven to 350°F. Prepare two 9″ x 2″ heart-shaped pans.
 Trace the bottom of the pan, then cut inside your marking.
 Next, butter the pan.
 Place the cut parchment inside the cake pan.
 Butter the parchment, then flour the pan.
 Tap off extra flour.

-In a stand mixer or a sturdy hand mixer, mix all of the dry ingredients slowly to blend.
-Add the soft butter and mix until evenly crumbly, like fine damp sand.
-It may form a paste, depending on the butter’s temperature, how much it’s mixed, and the granulation of the sugar used.
+In a stand mixer or a sturdy hand mixer, mix all dry ingredients slowly to blend.
+Add the soft butter and mix evenly crumbly, like fine damp sand.
+Depending on the butter’s temperature, how much it’s mixed, and the granulation of the sugar used, it may form a paste.

 Add the egg whites one at a time, then the whole egg, beating well after each addition to begin building the cake’s structure.
 Scrape down the sides and bottom of the bowl after each addition.

-In a small bowl, whisk the yogurt (or milk) with the vanilla and almond extracts.
+Whisk the yogurt (or milk) with vanilla and almond extracts in a small bowl.
 Add this mixture, 1/3 at a time, to the batter.
-Beat 1 to 2 minutes after each addition, until fluffy.
+Beat 1 to 2 minutes after each addition until fluffy.
 Be sure to scrape down the sides and bottom of the bowl.

 This delightful filling is simple to make and can be made in advance.
 In fact, I always make the day ahead to chill in the refrigerator before using it.
 Yield: 1 3/4 cups